 The assistant dean for global health programs directs the Global Health Certificate, Peace Corps Master’s International (PCMI) program, and other global health initiatives within Pitt Public Health.

 Associate Dean for Diversity, NOBLE MASERU

-The associate dean for public
+The associate dean for diversity

 Assistant Dean for Student Affairs: Mary M. Derkach